MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/create-syntex-model.md

 ### To build a custom model

-1. In the **Build a custom model** section, select the type of custom model you want to learn more about or to start creating it.
+1. In the **Build a custom model** section, select the type of custom model you want to learn more about or you want to start creating.

     - **Classify and extract by text pattern** – Best for Office files and automatic classification of files